Blocks

 Defining Block Types

 A block type is defined as a .NET class inheriting from EPiServer.Core.BlockData.
-Just like page types, these are decorated with the [ContentType] attribute to define identity and metadata.
+Just like page types, block classes are decorated with the [ContentType] attribute to define identity and metadata.
+All properties must be virtual with public accessors to support the CMS proxying system.

 Standard Block Definition